 There are many choices regarding living, you can either live on campus or off campus.

 The university residences are all located on campus, which is very convenient for you to live and study.
-If you plan on living in one of the campus residence, you can also choose a Meal Plan, there are several meal plans to choose from.
+If you plan on living in one of the campus residences, you can also choose a Meal Plan, there are several meal plans to choose from.
 Besides that, you can get many other benefits from living on campus, such as making more friends, developing your leadership, and improving your English skills.

 - Off-Campus Accommodation